Gordon Haskett slashes price target on Ross Stores Inc. [ROST] – find out why.

 For the nine months ended October 29, 2022, earnings per share were $3.08 on net earnings of $1.1 billion, versus $3.82 per share on net income of $1.4 billion for the same year-to-date period in 2021.
 Sales for the first nine months of 2022 were $13.5 billion, with comparable store sales down 5% on top of a strong 14% increase last year.

-Ross Stores Inc. represents 342.12 million in outstanding shares, while the company has a total market value of $40.23 billion with the latest information.
-ROST stock price has been found in the range of $113.41 to $116.705.
+Ross Stores Inc. stock has also loss -1.95% of its value over the past 7 days.
+However, ROST stock has inclined by 32.96% in the 3 months of the year.
+Over the past six months meanwhile, it has gained 55.62% and gained 0.74% year-on date.

-If compared to the average trading volume of 2.69M shares, ROST reached a trading volume of 3293112 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for ROST stock reached $39.56 billion, with 342.12 million shares outstanding and 338.20 million shares in the current float.
+Compared to the average trading volume of 2.74M shares, ROST reached a trading volume of 2572027 in the most recent trading day, which is why market watchdogs consider the stock to be active.

-Here is what top equities market gurus are saying about Ross Stores Inc. [ROST]:
+Here’s what leading stock market gurus have to say about Ross Stores Inc. [ROST]:

 Gordon Haskett have made an estimate for Ross Stores Inc. shares, keeping their opinion on the stock as Buy, with their previous recommendation back on November 18, 2022.
 While these analysts kept the previous recommendation, Wells Fargo dropped their target price from $90 to $110.
 The new note on the price target was released on October 25, 2022, representing the official price target for Ross Stores Inc. stock.
 Previously, the target price had yet another raise to $102, while Goldman analysts kept a Buy rating on ROST stock.
 On May 20, 2022, analysts decreased their price target for ROST shares from 145 to 80.